-[Aomori Nebuta / Hirosaki Neputa] A look back at what's happening after Aomori's four major summer festivals [Sansha Festival / Tachineputa]
+[Aomori Nebuta / Hirosaki Neputa] A look back at the aftermath of Aomori's four major summer festivals [Sansha Festival / Tachineputa]

 [Aomori Nebuta] The festival ends with a spectacular parade on the sea and fireworks

 The Aomori Nebuta Festival is held every year from August 2nd to 7th.
-After parading through the city for six days, the Nebuta conclude with a " Sea Parade " on the final day, the 7th.
-This is a special day when the floats leave land and culminate with fireworks at the port.
+The Nebuta floats parade through the city for six days, culminating in a "sea parade" on the final day, the 7th.
+This special day sees the floats leave land and celebrate the grand finale at the port with fireworks.

 A fantastical Nebuta float sailing through the sea at night